hzwer/Practical-RIFE/README.md

 ## Frame Interpolation
 ### Model List
 The content of these links is under the same MIT license as this project. **lite** means using similar training framework, but lower computational cost model.
-For anime scenes, it is recommended to choose 4.25, and for real scenes, it is recommended to choose 4.18.
+Currently, it is recommended to choose 4.25 by default for most scenes.

 4.25 - 21M - 2024.09.19 | [Google Drive](https://drive.google.com/file/d/1ZKjcbmt1hypiFprJPIKW0Tt0lr_2i7bg/view?usp=sharing) [百度网盘](https://pan.baidu.com/s/1rpUX5uawusz2uwEdXtjRbw?pwd=mo6k) | I am trying using more flow blocks, so the scale_list will change accordingly.
 It is said that the anime scenes have been significantly improved.